 2. Pea Protein is easily digestible when compared to whey as its rich in fibre.

 3. Not only is Pea Protein easy to digest but also takes its place above whey when it comes to bloating.
-Pea Protein is completely free of lactose, the sugar found in whey protein powder that causes those who are intolerant to it to feel bloated.
+Pea Protein is completely free of lactose, the sugar found in a whey protein powder that causes those who are intolerant to it to feel bloated.

 4. As per the studies, people who consumed pea protein after the resistance training saw the same strength gains as those who drank whey protein shakes post-workout.

-5. Pea Protein is much more than whey as it can be consumed with minimal risk of side effects.
+5. Pea Protein is much more than Whey as it can be consumed with minimal risk of side effects.